 Google Earth is a great addition to the growing set of software solutions devoted to viewing satellite image data from around the world.
 While Google Earth satellite imagery doesn't match the quality of traditional high-resolution satellite images, it is an excellent way to determine the coordinates of a location you'd like to study further.

-Google Earth is available forand , which includes, among other enhancements, faster performance, better measurement tools, and a module to create fly-in movies.
+Google Earth Pro free download is available at: Google Earth Pro, which includes, among other enhancements, faster performance and better measurement tools.

 Google Earth vs. Custom Satellite Imagery

 While the image quality of Google Earth far surpasses anything that has been available at the free consumer level in the past, it still doesn't come close to matching the detail and quality of a custom high-resolution satellite image shot by one of the major satellites.